Find Healthcare Schools

 Find Schools Near

-Career Description Care for ill, injured, or convalescing patients or persons with disabilities in hospitals, nursing homes, clinics, private homes, group homes, and similar institutions.
+Occupation Description Care for ill, injured, or convalescing patients or persons with disabilities in hospitals, nursing homes, clinics, private homes, group homes, and similar institutions.
 May work under the supervision of a registered nurse.
 Licensing required.

-Daily Life Of a LP or LV Nurse
+LP or LV Nurse Responsibilities

 • Administer prescribed medications or start intravenous fluids, noting times and amounts on patients’ charts.